Scheduling

 The overall functionality covered by this profile is as follows:

-Mr. White feels sick on holidays in a foreign country and wants to visit a healthcare provider for an examination.
+Mr. White feels sick on holiday in a foreign country and wants to visit a healthcare provider for an examination.
 Mr. White opens the local patient portal and searches for a healthcare provider using search criteria (e.g., distance, opening hours, supported languages).
-Mr. White selects a Dr. Brown's practice as healthcare provider and opens the appointments view in the patient portal.
+Mr. White selects Dr. Brown's practice as the healthcare provider and opens the appointments view in the patient portal.

 Actors are expected to follow the recommendations and requirements found in Appendix Z.8 “Mobile Security Considerations”.

-Implementers need to consider this when determining the access policies for these Resources.
+Implementers need to consider Privacy and Security when determining the access policies for these Resources.
 System administrators for the underlying host systems must follow industry best practices for authentication, authorization, auditing, timely application of software patches, etc.

 There are many reasonable methods of security for interoperability transactions which can be implemented without modifying the characteristics of the transactions in the Scheduling Profile.
 The use of TLS is encouraged, specifically the use of the ATNA Profile (see ITI TF-1: 9).

 User authentication on mobile devices and browsers is typically handled by more lightweight authentication schemes such as HTTP Authentication, OAuth 2.0, or OpenID Connect.
-IHE has a set of profiles for user authentication including Internet User Authentication (IUA) for REST-based authentication.
+IHE has a set of profiles for user authentication including Internet User Authentication (IUA) for REST-based authentication with ATNA "STX: HTTPS IUA Option" that uses OAuth for client authentication while using TLS server authentication.
 Implementers SHOULD implement the SMART on FHIR IG for the corresponding use cases (patient-facing or provider-facing).
 The network communication security and user authentication are layered in the HTTP transport layer.

 The Scheduling Profile is intended to be used in varied settings and to satisfy multiple use cases.
 Some of these uses will benefit from using the Scheduling Profile together with other IHE profiles.
 The following cross-profile descriptions are not exclusive or exhaustive, and the list can be updated in the future.

 When a patient needs to schedule an appointment outside their usual care providing environment, they could need to initially find the endpoint of the healthcare or service provider where an appointment can be requested.
-The ITI-90 Find Matching Care Services transaction from the mCSD profile can be used for endpoint discovery prior to the use of the Find Appointments transaction.
+The [Find Matching Care Services ITI-117] transaction from the mCSD profile can be used for endpoint discovery prior to the use of the Find Appointments transaction.